fastapi/fastapi/docs/en/docs/contributing.md

 For the languages I don't speak, I'll wait for several others to review the translation before merging.

-* You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct and I can merge it.
+* You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct, and I can merge it.

 * Use the same Python examples and only translate the text in the docs.
 You don't have to change anything for this to work.